Actos (pioglitazone) can cause serious side effects, including bladder cancer and heart failure. Patients who suffered may have legal options.

 During the Actos clinical trials, nearly 10,000 type 2 diabetes patients were treated with the drug.
 The trials showed that patients can suffer a wide range of side effects that range from mild (headaches and sore throats) to severe (congestive heart failure).

-In numerous postmarket studies, Actos also has been linked to bladder cancer.
+In numerous postmarket studies, Actos has been linked to bladder cancer.
 The drug has been pulled off the market in France and Germany.
 The Food and Drug Administration (FDA) is reviewing the safety concerns.

 Takeda has taken a wait-and-see attitude in response to increased reports of severe Actos side effects leading to life-threatening medical conditions.
 This has prompted many to file lawsuits seeking compensation to cover medical expenses as well as pain and suffering.
 If you have experienced severe side effects of Actos and would like to learn more about your legal rights call (800) 452-0949 or fill out the form on this page.

-Common Actos Side Effects
+What are Common Actos Side Effects?

 There are several well-known common Actos side effects.
 These side effects can happen when you begin taking the drug, increase your dosage or stop the medicine.
 Medical researchers have determined that common Actos side effects occur in 1 percent or more of patients taking the type 2 diabetes drug.